heim/whatnosql/hazelcast.md

 ## Interface
-Neo4j may be used as embedded or as a standalone cluster.
+May be used as embedded or as a standalone cluster.

 ## Implementation
 Hazelcast is implemented i Java